Alliss in WonderlandOur original collection of wit and occasional wisdom (up to 2003)...

 A double bagel.
 (US journalist, of Tiger Woods scoring no points out of two possible on Day 1 of the 2002 Ryder Cup)

-We invite you to e-mail us your own favourite phrases by Peter Alliss or any other golf commentator around the world.
+We invite you to send us your own favourite phrases by Peter Alliss or any other golf commentator around the world.
 We will give them a good home in Wonderland, and every two months an award will be given to the best example.

 You will also find our second collection of golf commentary gems by clicking here.